nshvyryaev/trytravis-otus/README.md

 * Ansible roles added for app and db
 * Both roles are used in playbook `site.yml`
 * Two environments created: stage and prod
+* Community role `jdauphant.nginx` used to configure http port proxy.
+9292 firewall rule has been disabled, 80 port is enabled.
+* Playbook users.yml added to create users on app host.
+Variables are encrypted with Ansible Vault.
+For SSH config see https://serverpilot.io/docs/how-to-enable-ssh-password-authentication/